-Prior to the start of the academic year staff are auto-enrolled onto their Blackboard teaching modules, so please check Blackboard first to see if you can access your modules.
-A module leader can enrol [tell me how] staff onto the relevant Blackboard modules where necessary.
+Prior to the start of the academic year when the new Blackboard modules are released, any staff who were enrolled as instructors on the previous year module will be auto-enrolled onto the new Blackboard module.
+This can mean that some staff are enrolled on modules on which they are no longer teaching, or not enrolled on modules on which they are teaching.
+The module leader (or other designated member of teaching staff) can enrol [tell me how] staff onto the relevant Blackboard modules where necessary.
 If a Blackboard module is not visible when you have logged in you will need to request this from ITMS (usually done by the module leader) [tell me how].

 Your students are enrolled for you automatically via the QLS system.
 They may not have been enrolled yet if your module is not current.
 For example, they may not been enrolled on your module at the beginning of an academic session if your module is scheduled to run only in Semester 2 of that session.
 If you think your students should have been enrolled on your module but you don’t think they have been, first check in your Blackboard module to see if this is the case [tell me how].
 If, after doing this, you find they have not been enrolled, contact the Faculty Office regarding their enrolment status on QLS.

 You MUST NOT attempt to manually enrol students on your module, as this may cause problems with the system data.